-According to the Economic Times, CLTV is “the present value of the future cash flows or the value of business attributed to the customer during his or her entire relationship with the company.”
+Customer lifetime value (CLTV) is the present value of the future cash flows or the value of business attributed to the customer during his or her entire relationship with the company.

-Essentially, by applying the CLTV, marketing managers are able to determine the dollar value associated with the long-term relationship with any one customer.
+Essentially, by applying the Customer lifetime value (CLTV), marketing managers are able to determine the dollar value associated with the long-term relationship with anyone customer.
 This is an especially useful metric when a business is acquiring a new customer.